 The process involves receiving, checking, printing, keeping secure and releasing (according to the exam timetable) over 3,000 papers each year.
 Deadlines apply for the receipt of exam papers to allow each paper to be ready in advance of the relevant exam period.
 The due dates can be seen in the Timeline of Events.

 Please ensure that the exam paper checking process is carried out thoroughly before submitting papers to Exams & Progress.
 Any paper that is found to have an error and requires re-printing will be done so at a financial cost to the school.

 Examination papers must be submitted to Exams & Progress by the deadlines published in the Timeline of Events.

 Papers can be submitted by email.
 Papers should be converted to PDF files prior to being emailed to ensure that formatting is preserved.
 Formatting issues, which may not be spotted until the exam, could arise if papers are submitted in any other file types such as Word documents.

 Exam papers can also be delivered by hand to the Exams & Progress team (Room 10.03, Marjorie and Arnold Ziff Building) and need to be done so if the paper contains any colour images.

 When preparing an examination paper, please refer to the Guidance on examination paper preparation document, to ensure the style, language and layout are appropriate with the current templates.

 Each exam paper (including multiple choice questions format) must include:

-- the module code for the paper on every page
+- the ten-digit module code

-- "THIS QUESTION CONTINUES OVER THE PAGE" where a question does so.
+- This question continues over the page where a question does so.